 This approach might work out for you if you know the language, you are aware of the local laws, and you know your way around in the French cadastral system.
-But if you want to buy with the help of a local broker or a regional service agent like us, we can advise you about the details.
+But if you want to buy with the help of a local broker or a regional service agent like us, we can advise you to be prudent about the details.
 Did the notary check the sizes of the plot and are you sure there are no debts on the property?
 Was there a certificate on asbestos and termites in the house and garage or annex?

 Existing properties for sale on the French Riviera Côte d’Azur

-On a first glance, you would think there are almost as many French Riviera real estate agents as properties for sale.
+On first glance, you would think there are almost as many French Riviera real estate agents as properties for sale.
 About 80% of the properties are with several agents, making it difficult for you to choose the right agent for the same property!
 That is why having your own real estate consultant has many benefits.
 You don’t pay for the advisory services in helping you choose from existing properties.
 Plus, in France, the costs of selling are for the selling party.
 The new owner only pays the notary fees and taxes for the new ownership.
 In France, this is about 8% of the total purchasing price.

 The right price for existing properties